-I personally recommend Bluehost as a WordPress hosting provider.
+I personally recommend Siteground as a WordPress hosting provider.
 They provide consistently reliable service and performance at a competitive price.
 The setup process is also simple with a number of online tutorials available.
 They also have excellent support through online chat, which has got me out of many a tangle.

 They also offer a simple WordPress install which means you will be ready to go quickly and easily.

 I also use Hostgator on some of my older sites.
-Hostgator. offers a similar range of startup packages to Bluehost and have excellent performance, but I do find their management interface a bit complicated.
+Hostgator.offers a similar range of startup packages to Siteground and have excellent performance, but I do find their management interface a bit complicated.